-The IDP area designates 248 ha (614 ac) of land to accommodate future industrial and commercial development along Highway 14 and the Highway 834 realignment.
+The IDP area designates 313 ha (772 ac) of land to accommodate future industrial and commercial development along Highway 14 and Highway 36.
 These lands are anticipated to accommodate non-residential development over the next 50 years and beyond as the economy grows.
 Both the County and the Town recognize the important role industrial and commercial development have in supporting the local and regional economy.
-Current estimates of commercial and industrial land requirements indicate that there is only modest need for additional commercial lands outside of the Town's current land supply in the 50-year horizon.
+Current estimates of commercial and industrial land requirements indicate that there is limited need for additional commercial lands outside of the Town's current land supply in the 50-year horizon, and a surplus of existing industrial land within the Town's current boundaries.
 However, future industrial and commercial development may be provided in the future for the lands adjacent to or with easy access to major highways and the CN mainline, which represent a logical extension of existing industrial and commercial development within the Town boundary.

-- 1. In addition to the proposed commercial lands designated on Map 2: Future Land Use Concept, future industrial and commercial areas shall be identified on the basis of local site conditions and be located adjacent to provincial highways or existing municipal roadways as identified in Map 3: Transportation Network. - 2.
+- In addition to the proposed industrial and commercial lands designated on Map 2: Future Land Use Concept, future industrial and commercial areas shall be identified on the basis of local site conditions and be located adjacent to provincial highways or existing municipal roadways as identified in Map 3: Transportation Network. - 2.
 If not already discretionary in the County's Agricultural District, all industrial and commercial subdivision applications shall meet the location and technical requirements of the County's MDP and LUB prior to being rezoned to the applicable land use district if required. - Industrial and commercial development may be serviced by municipal water or wastewater subject to Policy E.1.1. - 4.
-Industrial and commercial development shall maintain a high aesthetic standard in design and construction for developments located along highways, major roads, and the interface with the Town and adjacent to any residential development.

-5. A landscaped or treed buffer and/or fencing shall be provided along the boundaries of industrial and commercial lots that are located adjacent to existing and planned future residential uses.
+Industrial and commercial development shall maintain a high aesthetic standard in design and construction for developments located along highways, major roads, and the interface with the Town and adjacent to any residential development. - 5.
+A landscaped or treed buffer and/or fencing shall be provided along the boundaries of industrial and commercial lots that are located adjacent to existing and planned future residential uses.
 All future development shall ensure that relevant LUB setbacks are maintained between industrial/commercial uses and existing and planned future residential uses.